 As prophesied, they rejected and crucified their Messiah, postponing the establishment of the promised physical Kingdom; opening the way for a new “dispensation” the hidden “mystery” called the “Body of Christ” the Church; a “Spiritual Kingdom” entered by a spiritual second birth.

 The “second coming of Christ (Second Advent) referred to in the preceding verses (Isa.
 61:1-3) will occur AFTER the completion of the “Body of Christ.”
 In Jesus’ reading of Luke 4:19, He rightly divided the word, so should we.

 “It is the glory of God to conceal a thing: but the honour of kings is to search out a matter” (Proverbs 25:2).

 Just as it requires natural understanding to know where to place punctuation marks in literature it requires spiritual understanding to discern and divide the changing economies which mark the critical periods of transition in the Scriptures.
 Rightly dividing the word involves recognizing the pivotal times of change concerning God’s dealings with people, and nations (including the resulting doctrinal changes) which take place as the Bible narration unfolds.

 Learning to Separate Truth from Truth.

-The first and most obvious, division in the Scriptures is the natural separation which exists between of the Old and New Testament.
+The first and most obvious, division in the Scriptures is the natural separation that exists between the Old and New Testament.
 The fact that the Bible is a progressive revelation necessitates numerous additional periods of transition and contrast, some obvious, others not easily discerned.